resilient-http/resilient.js/README.md

 - Discern best servers based on scoring per read and write operations when balancing
 - In/out traffic extensible middleware layer
 - Configurable balancer policy by weight
-- Highly configurable (timeouts, retry loop, cache, fallback behavior, wait before retry...)
+- Configurable timeouts, retry loop, cache TTL, fallback behavior...)
 - Avoid fallback/retry cycles per custom HTTP responses codes or verbs
 - Define custom timeouts per HTTP method (e.g permissive for POST/PUT/DELETE, aggressive for GET)
-- Configurable request timeouts per HTTP verb (useful to differ GET from POST/PUT/DELETE)
-- Parallel servers discovering for a faster availability
+- Parallel servers discovering for faster availability
 - Built-in support for request/response interceptors (via middleware)
 - Built-in support for servers caching to improve reliability when fallback
 - Configurable external HTTP client to use as forward request proxy (instead of using the embedded one)